tycrek-archive/vinescrape/README.md

 This script only gets Vines that are still public.
 I got the list of links from [this web index](https://vine.inkdroid.org/archive/).
 The archive contains over 127 million links, which I have estimated to total around 122 terabytes.
 I am uploading them to my unlimited [OpenDrive](http://opendrive.com/).

 This is primarily more of a personal project, so I'm not really going to be providing support for setting up the script.
 If you can figure it out on your own, try it!
+I did however provide basic steps below.

 ## I want to try it!